 This post may contain affiliate links.
 Read my disclosure policy.

 It is time for a soup full of all kinds of delicious antiviral goodness!
-And during the winter with the flu and all kinds of other viruses and bacteria running rampant, I thought I would bring you this creamy and healthy vegetable soup recipe.
-With all of the virus-fighting ingredients, it is definitely a Flu Buster Vegetable Soup!
+And during the winter with the flu and all kinds of other things running rampant, I thought I’d share my “flu buster” vegetable soup recipe.

 Technically I can’t guarantee this will cure you, but a steaming mug full of veggies and vitamins that tastes amazing certainly can’t hurt.
 And the added bonus is that it is also gluten free, paleo, and Whole 30, so it is healthy all around.

 Many people swear by Chicken Noodle Soup when it comes to soup for colds.
-Or maybe even Avgolemono Greek Chicken Zoodle Soup for a low carb version of the classic.
+Or maybe even Avgolemono Soup for a low carb version of the classic.
 But I prefer this healthy vegetable soup.
 Why?

-- Flu buster vegetable soup is smooth and creamy, without using any actual cream.
-So none of that dairy that can increase congestion.
+- Creamy: Flu buster vegetable soup is smooth and creamy, without using any actual cream.
+So there’s none of that dairy that can increase congestion.

-- Since the soup is going to be blended, you don’t have to peel the carrots or potatoes.
-This make it less effort, which is key when you are under the weather.
+- Easy Prep: Since the soup is going to be blended, you don’t have to peel the carrots or potatoes.
+This makes it less effort, which is key when you are under the weather.
 Plus it adds additional fiber and nutrients.

-- And it is so creamy, but made without cream, so it’s gluten-free, and can easily be made vegan, paleo, Whole 30, and keto friendly.
+- Diet Friendly: This recipe is gluten-free, and can easily be made vegan, paleo, Whole 30, and keto friendly.

 - Olive oil